 What is the best toothpaste to use?

 The most important thing when choosing a toothpaste is to ensure that it contains fluoride and that it is one that will make you want to brush.
+If you dislike the taste or if it causes any kind of irritation in your mouth, this isn’t the toothpaste for you.
+If you have sensitive teeth, a toothpaste specially developed for sensitivity can help.
+Otherwise, any generic toothpaste will do.

 Do I really need to clean interdentally?

 It is important that you use interdental cleaning aids once a day.
 It may feel like a chore, but it’s essential for removing food particles and bacteria trapped between teeth that your toothbrush can’t reach.
-To get the most out of flossing, do it before you brush.
-That allows your toothpaste’s fluoride to seep in and strengthen enamel between teeth and any plaque you’ve unearthed gets brushed away.

 Should I use a mouthwash to improve my dental hygiene?